Monopoly video games: Console and computer versions

 Monopoly for the PlayStation was developed by Gremlin Interactive, and a Windows and Macintosh version by Westwood Studios.
 The Windows/Mac version played top down, while the PlayStation version was in 3D.
 They both had cutscenes in common, played when showing the game pieces moving on their own.
 In 1998, Hasbro Interactive released a Monopoly video game for Microsoft Windows, which used 3D graphics instead of the top-down design used in previous versions.
 It ran on Windows 95 (although can be run on up to Windows XP, but will not work on Windows Vista and up) and had a special online play feature which used a modem.

-A new version developed by Electronic Arts was released in 2008 for the Wii, PlayStation 3, iPhone and Xbox 360, with a slightly stripped-down version for the PlayStation 2.
+A new version developed by EA Bright Light was released in 2008 for the Wii, PlayStation 3, iPhone and Xbox 360, with a slightly stripped-down version for the PlayStation 2.
 It includes a transatlantic selection of boards, including the new Here & Now edition boards and new game mode, Richest.
 There are no online features, however.
 EA's Monopoly game scored fairly poorly, with a 54% average on the PS3 on Metacritic, and 56% on the Xbox 360.
 The Wii version fared better with 70%.
 The Official Nintendo Magazine in the UK were most positive in their evaluation of the Wii version, which they called "great fun" in the Christmas 2008 issue.
-Eurogamer was less enthusiastic, saying: "For the price of Monopoly for Wii, you could buy real Monopoly.
-Twice.
-Or you could just buy no Monopoly at all and spend the money on something more likely to inspire amity and harmony, like a book by Hitler."

 The Monopoly Family Fun Pack, produced by Ubisoft for PlayStation 4 and Xbox One, was released on November 18, 2014.
-It is an on-disc bundle consisting of the digitally-released Monopoly Plus and Monopoly Deal, as well as Monopoly Plus's My Monopoly expansion.
+It is an on-disc bundle consisting of the digitally-released Monopoly Plus and Monopoly Deal, with the latter sharing the same UI elements and graphic engine as the former, as well as Monopoly Plus's My Monopoly expansion.
+Both games and My Monopoly were individually available as standalone games, excluding the latter, which also served as DLC for the former.
 In 2017, Ubisoft released a more traditional Monopoly video game on the Nintendo Switch, based on Monopoly Plus.
 This game takes advantage of the Joy-Con's "HD Rumble" feature.
-In 2020, the Stadia version of the game, based on Monopoly Plus, was released.
+In 2020, the Stadia version of the game, based on the Switch version, in turn, based on Monopoly Plus, was released.
+The 2024 version produced by Ubisoft was released with custom colored dice and tokens.

+Mobile versions

+There are several official mobile Monopoly games and variants, including Monopoly Poker - Texas Holdem, Monopoly Slots - Slot Machines, Monopoly Solitaire: Card Games, Monopoly Tycoon, Monopoly, Monopoly Junior, and Monopoly GO!.
+Monopoly GO! has seen impressive growth, passing $1 Billion in revenue in its first seven months.

 Other versions

 An official version, Safe As Houses was released for the Atari ST.

-An electronic handheld version of the game was marketed from 1997–2001.
+An electronic handheld version of the game was marketed from 1997 to 2001.

 For several months in 2009, Google Maps hosted an online version of Monopoly, Monopoly City Streets, using its maps as the board.